Beige-Coffee/48to1/README.md

 # 48to1

 ## In A Nutshell...
-A user will spend 1 hour over the course of 48 hours (30 minutes per day) writing down their future goals (career, relationship, education, etc.).
-Then, using machine learning, 48to1 will analyze their personality traits, mindset (analytic v.s. narrative), sentiment, and more.
-Subsequently, 48to1 will provide user-specific empirical research to assist the user in planning and working towards their goals.
+A user will upload their written text and IBM Watson will analyze their personality traits, mindset (analytic v.s. narrative), sentiment, and more.
+This can be used to extract insights from emails, cover letter, diary entries, and much more.

 Please note that this is a work-in-progress, and, therefore, the code may be 'busy' over the next couple of weeks.
 Nonetheless, if you'd like to see a working **minimum viable product**, you can check out the live website here: http://lifestyledesign.online

 Thanks,
 - Austin (Sep 2018)

+A large motivation for this project stems from the concept of writing about your "best-self" (aka "self-authoring").
+There is plently of research on this topic, which I've briefly summarized below, detailing how such an exercise can be conducive to a healthy, enjoyable, and successful lifestyle.
+Therefore, one of my aims with this project is to give users an outlet where they can write about their "best-self", connecting all the dots from their past-self to their ideal future-self.
+Subsequently, artificial intelligence will extract emotions out their written narrative and display those in an intuitive manner for users to take advantage of and use as a tool to think through events in their lives and take calculated steps forward towards new goals.

 ## The Research...
 _For a detailed look at the research referenced in the following sentences, please see 'Citations' - at the bottom._